hsinyu716/kdan-check-in/README.md

 docker-compose up -d
 ```

+Go to `http://localhost` to see the Express app.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.